Climate Change Cook Islands Science Expo - Keeping it Cool!

 UNSW was one of several international partners privileged to be invited to attend the Expo, hosted by the Cook Islands Prime Minister, Mark Brown, who hopes the Expo “will encourage more kids to take up STEM subjects for university study”.

-The Expo was extremely well attended and resourced, with UNSW joining Otago Museum, NIWA, University of Auckland, University of Waikato and Manaaki Whenua (Landcare Research)from New Zealand; and Brigham Young University from Hawaii, as the international invitees for the unique outreach opportunity.
-Local partners also shared their love of science and knowledge for the Expo with highlights by Korero O’te Orau (who had a display of Crown of Thorns Starfish!), Gallery Tavioni, the Cook Islands Voyaging Society, Te Ipukarea Society, Cook Islands Meteorological Service, Emergency Management Cook Islands and Muri Environment Care.
+The Expo was extremely well attended and resourced, with UNSW joining Otago Museum, opens in a new window, NIWA, opens in a new window, University of Auckland, opens in a new window, University of Waikato, opens in a new window and Manaaki Whenua (Landcare Research), opens in a new windowfrom New Zealand; and Brigham Young University, opens in a new window from Hawaii, as the international invitees for the unique outreach opportunity.
+Local partners also shared their love of science and knowledge for the Expo with highlights by Korero O’te Orau, opens in a new window (who had a display of Crown of Thorns Starfish!), Gallery Tavioni, opens in a new window, the Cook Islands Voyaging Society, opens in a new window, Te Ipukarea Society, opens in a new window, Cook Islands Meteorological Service, opens in a new window, Emergency Management Cook Islands, opens in a new window and Muri Environment Care.

-Running the booth for the UNSW Global Water Institute were A/Prof Fiona Johnson from the School of Civil and Environmental Engineering Water Research Centre, A/Prof Kristen Splinter and Anna Blacka from the School’s Water Research Laboratory.
+Running the booth for the UNSW Global Water Institute, opens in a new window were A/Prof Fiona Johnson, opens in a new window from the School of Civil and Environmental Engineering Water Research Centre, A/Prof Kristen Splinter, opens in a new window and Anna Blacka, opens in a new window from the School’s Water Research Laboratory.

 The three-day Expo was overflowing with 1,500 school children ranging from Pre-School through to Senior High Schoolers, followed by an afternoon dedicated to community outreach, with many keen young scientists returning alongside their parents.